apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 12th, 2024: Apache Jackrabbit Oak 1.22.21 released
+Apache Jackrabbit Oak 1.22.21 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

 #### August 19th, 2024: Apache Jackrabbit Oak 1.68.0 released
 Apache Jackrabbit Oak 1.68.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.